Last updated on May 18th, 2017 at 10:19 am

 Greening The Planet

-Throughout the game you’ll want to keep your “Green Percent” (the number inside the planet hologram on the right side of the screen) right around 99%.
+Throughout the game you’ll want to keep your “Green Percent” (the number inside the planet hologram on the right side of the screen) pretty high as it seems comets give more resources as the percent rises.
 More and more valuable comets will float over the planet when the Green Percent is high.
 To increase the Green Percent, hold your finger on the green resource tube to the left of the screen to gradually fill it up.

 This game is completely free in terms of direct spend, with no in app purchases of any kind.
 However, to see the extra large comets (which usually have Fusion Cores and a lot of Energy) you really do need to watch the ads you can get every 15 minutes.

-The Comet Streams are one of the most fun parts of the game in general, so while you can ignore the ads if you wish, know that the game isn’t quite as good without them unfortunately.
+The Comet Streams are one of the most fun parts of Green The Planet 2 in general, so while you can ignore the ads if you wish, know that the game isn’t quite as good without them unfortunately.
 They’re standard Unity ads with am ax length of 30 seconds.
 I just lie back, mute my volume, and think of England.